j-keck/arping/README.md

 # arping

-arping is a native go library for sending arp requests under Linux and BSD.
+arping is a native go library to ping a host per arp datagram, or query a host mac address

-It is usable to ping a host per arp datagram, or query a host mac address (see Examples).
+The currently supported platforms are: Linux and BSD.

 ## Usage